modular/modular/KGEN/docs/index.md

    at all.

-3) In cases with take arbitrary types (for example the input list to `kgen.call`, the parameter expression in `kgen.param.value` etc) we allow specifying a type with `: type = value` syntax which provides full generality for dtypes, strings etc.  However, because almost all parameters are of type 'index', we allow omitting a type with `= value` syntax.
+3) In cases with take arbitrary types (for example the input list to `kgen.call`, the parameter expression in `kgen.param.constant` etc) we allow specifying a type with `: type = value` syntax which provides full generality for dtypes, strings etc.  However, because almost all parameters are of type 'index', we allow omitting a type with `= value` syntax.
 Note that an omitted type